About the data

 The AWSD is a global compilation of reports on major security incidents involving deliberate acts of violence affecting aid workers.
 For a detailed description of the AWSD methodology and coding categories, see our Codebook.

-Incident data is collected both from public sources, through systematic media filtering, and from information provided directly to the project by aid organisations and operational security entities.
+Incident data is collected both from public sources, through systematic media filtering using a data scraper tool developed for Humanitarian Outcomes, and from information provided directly to the project by aid organisations and operational security entities.
 The project also maintains agreements with a number of regional and field-level security consortiums for direct information sharing and verification of incidents.

-Incident reports are crosschecked and verified with the relevant agencies on a quarterly basis.
+Incident reports are crosschecked and verified with the relevant agencies on an annual basis via our verification project.
 The latest, unverified incidents are provided on the online database with the qualification that the numbers are provisional and may change.

 "Major incidents" are defined as killings, kidnappings, and attacks that result in serious injury.

 "Aid workers" are defined as the employees and associated personnel of not-for-profit aid agencies (both national and international) that provide material and technical assistance in humanitarian relief contexts.
 This includes both emergency relief and multi-mandated (relief and development) organizations: NGOs, the International Movement of the Red Cross/Red Crescent, donor agencies and the UN agencies belonging to the Inter-Agency Standing Committee on Humanitarian Affairs (FAO, OCHA, UNDP, UNFPA, UNHCR, UNICEF, UN-Habitat, WFP and WHO) plus IOM and UNRWA.
 The aid worker definition includes various locally contracted staff (e.g., drivers, security guards, etc.), and does not include UN peacekeeping personnel, human rights workers, election monitors or purely political, religious, or advocacy organizations.